mvac7/Z80_RLEWB/README.md

 The RLEWB encoder is so simple that it can be easily programmed in MSX BASIC.

-Although it may not seem like it, it can be faster than directly reading the data and dumping it to memory, since repeated data is written faster, although the main advantage is that you can reduce the size of your program.
+Although it may not seem like it, it can be faster than directly reading the data and dumping it to memory, since repeated data is written faster.
+However, the main advantage is still that you can reduce the size of your program.

 Remember that when writing the DATA in BASIC it is not necessary to include the zeros.

-The best option would be to include the decompression routine in the binary itself that includes the data and execute it on load, but it would be a task that you would have to do yourself since there is no tool that makes it easy for you.
+The best option would be to include the decompression routine in the binary that includes the data and execute it on load, but it would be a task that you would have to do yourself since there is no tool that makes it easy for you.

 ### 6.1 Decompress RLEWB to RAM